 Sales of a substantial number of shares of our common stock in the public market, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have outstanding shares of common stock based on the number of shares outstanding as of February 28, 2014.
-This includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates or existing stockholders.
-The remaining shares are currently restricted as a result of securities laws or lock-up agreements but will become eligible to be sold at various times after the offering.
-Moreover, after this offering, holders of an aggregate of 102,324,881 shares of our common stock will have rights, subject to specified conditions, to require us to file registration statements covering their shares or, along with holders of an additional 8,488,446 shares of our common stock, to include their shares in registration statements that we may file for ourselves or other stockholders.
-We also intend to register all shares of common stock that we may issue under our equity compensation plans.
+After this offering, we will have outstanding 14,305,316 shares of common stock based on the number of shares outstanding as of February 28, 2014.
+This includes the 5,000,000 shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates or existing stockholders.
+The remaining 9,305,316 shares are currently restricted as a result of securities laws or lock-up agreements but will become eligible to be sold at various times after the offering.
+Moreover, after this offering, holders of an aggregate of 7,053,233 shares of our common stock will have rights, subject to specified conditions, to require us to file registration statements covering their shares or, along with holders of an additional 585,091 shares of our common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus.